ndgeniebla/phaser-mkdocs/docs/set-4.md

 ```

+## Adding Player Characters: A Tale of Two Paddles

 4. Now lets add our paddle.
 We are going to declare two players outside of the `create` function.
 When declaring our players, it's important to remember that we won't want our paddles to be pressed up against the edge of the screen.
 To do this, we will offset the paddles `x` and `y` parameters.